Influencing Factors of Sharps Container Design

 - Sharps protruding from sharps container due to small aperture/lid opening

-- Hand access into the sharps container in the absence of a restrictive door or secure closure
+- Hand access into the sharps bin in the absence of a restrictive door or secure closure

 - Manipulation of the sharps container without deposited needles being secured by a permanent closure